yuha20/cnn/README.md

         error = layers_[i]->backpropagate(error);
     }

-Because of this simplicity most interesting things are located in `src/layers/` directory that contains implementations of those `feedforward()` and `backpropagate()` methods for each layer.
+Because of this simplicity most interesting things are located in `src/layers/` directory that contains implementations of those `feedforward_parallel()` and `backpropagate()` methods for each layer.

 This codebase contains it's own greatly simplified `ndarray` as in Numpy and it's called `array3d_t`.
 Most useful feature of the array is the ability to slice parts of it's data as subarrays.